richchapler/AzureSolutionsDocumentation/docs/Data_Surface_CognitiveSearch.md

 ## Proposed Solution
 This solution will address requirements in three exercises:

-*	Exercise 1: Prepare Data
+*	Exercise 1: Prepare Demonstration Data
-*	Exercise 2: Import Data
+*	Exercise 2: Cognitive Search Import
-*	Exercise 3: Create Search Index
+*	Exercise 3: Create Search Index (pending)
-*	Exercise 4: Prepare Interface
+*	Exercise 4: Prepare Interface (pending)

-## Exercise 1: Prepare Data
+## Exercise 1: Prepare Demonstration Data
 In this exercise, we will prepare sample data {i.e., Data Explorer "StormEvents" sample data, continuously exported to Azure Blob Storage}.<br><br>
 _Notes:_
 * _This exercise is necessary because Data Explorer is not a Cognitive Search, "Import Data" option (as we will see in Exercise 2)"_